ValiantCraven27/bdt_ats_sound_plugin/README.md

 # bdt_engine_sound_plugin
 - open selected.bank text to change engines sounds
-- Engines have two files regular engine sound and running motor soun.
+- Engines have two files regular engine sound and running motor sound.
 You'll need one of each you can mix and match how you like, If you break the plugin I will not provide support just redownload.

 - Selected.bank text file